Coal Ash Contaminates Our Lives

 But despite the threat, both the U.S. Environmental Protection Agency and the White House have done little to protect the waters we drink from coal ash contamination.

-Trump’s EPA Could Now Nix Safeguards For Coal Ash Dumps.
+Trump’s EPA Will Weaken Safeguards For Coal Ash Dumps.

-After our long court battle to get the first-ever federal safeguards on coal ash dumps, these hard-won protections are now endangered.
-EPA Administrator Scott Pruitt is now considering a petition filed by polluters that would pull back the protections outlined in a settlement we won on behalf of ten public interest groups and the Moapa Band of Paiutes.
-Critical groundwater monitoring and cleanup requirements are scheduled to go into effect October 17, 2017.
+After our long court battle to get the first-ever federal safeguards on coal ash dumps, these hard-won protections are now being pulled back.
+On July 18, 2018, in response to a petition filed by polluters, EPA Administrator Andrew Wheeler announced phase one of the rule-making that will weaken the protections outlined in a settlement we won on behalf of ten public interest groups and the Moapa Band of Paiutes.

 Together, We Will Achieve Strong, Enforceable Protections for Our Water and Our Future.

-We fight in the courts for a long-term solution to this toxic menace: the first-ever federal rules protecting our water and our health from exposure to toxic coal ash pollution.
-And we act on behalf of dozens of clients and coalition partners to defeat legislative attempts to subvert federally enforceable safeguards of coal ash
+We fight in the courts for a long-term solution to this toxic menace.
+And we act on behalf of dozens of clients and coalition partners to defeat legislative attempts to subvert federally enforceable safeguards of coal ash.

 Pounds of toxic coal ash power plants generate every year—900 pounds for every person in the United States.